FelixWodaczek/dii-molecular-systems/README.md

 ## Source Data
-All source data is located in an OSF Repository [https://osf.io/swtg5/].
+All source data is located in an OSF Repository: https://osf.io/swtg5/.
 Download it and add the contained data to the individual directories.

+### CLN025 and Gaussian_random_variables_and_monomials
+- Download all data files and folders from OSF and copy the missing large data files into the corresponding folder of this project.
+- You can choose to use pre-calculated results for the plots or do the calculations.
+They may take several hours.
+- Ignore warning messages about maxk.
+The DADApy project is under active development and you may chose to use newer versions instead of the here specified release 0.3.2.

 ### liquid_water_mlp_fitpredict
 - Place the contents of the OSF repository in the directory `liquid_water_mlp_fitpredict/data`.